carlosmachel/react-ninja-notes/README.md

 make that little hack classe `var self = this` or `var that = this` and pass around in your functions.
 With ES2015 you don't need that anymore.

 Another way you can use `.bind(this)` but this is slow.

+- What is stateful and statelees?

+stateless don't manipulate state.
+Don't have `this`.

+stateful require to manipulate state.